 More is Better

-Furthermore, recent studies indicated that frequency of massage is a key factor in maintaining a healthy balance.
-Study researcher Karen Sherman, senior scientific investigator at Group Health Research Institute in Seattle, found that compared to those who got no massage, “people getting massage three times a week were almost five times as likely to have a clinically meaningful (i.e. important or noticeable) improvement in function and over twice as likely to report a clinically meaningful decrease in pain.”
+Furthermore, recent studies indicated that the frequency of massage is a key factor in maintaining a healthy balance.
+Study researcher Karen Sherman, the senior scientific investigator at Group Health Research Institute in Seattle, found that compared to those who got no massage, “people getting massage three times a week were almost five times as likely to have a clinically meaningful (i.e. important or noticeable) improvement in function and over twice as likely to report a clinically meaningful decrease in pain.”

 We recommend you explore your options of massage chairs with Wisewell for “text neck”.
 We offer the best massage chairs in the market.

 “Text Neck.”
 Byward Massage Therapy Centre, 27 Jan.
 2015, bywardmassage.com/text-neck/.